 This very closely relates to a forum post I made just yesterday about moving a single project from one Redmine install to another.
 I began looking at the DB to see what it would take, then just ran across this.
 I was thinking of a possible solution for this being a project export/import feature.
 This would be really helpful, either project based merger or full Redmine install.

-#6 Updated by Eric Davis over 12 years ago
+Updated by Eric Davis almost 14 years ago

 - Priority changed from Urgent to Normal

 I just recently completed a plugin that will let you merge two Redmine database together.
 It worked for my customer, but I need to add some documentation before I can create a release of it.
 If you're interested, it's located at http://github.com/edavis10/redmine_merge_redmine

 Updated by Christian Rodriguez almost 10 years ago